top of page

 Are residents able to stay at The Briarlea as their needs increase, or through the end-of-life stages?

 Our compassionate staff and medical personnel work closely with outside medical services, who assist us in providing palliative care services in order for residents to remain within the loving environment they have grown comfortable in and familiar with.
 Our home offers assisted-living apartments, level 2 rooms, levels 3B (Memory Care), and level 3G (Physical Frailty) room, as well as palliative care services.
-This is very reassuring to both residents and their families; as their needs increase, they will be able to stay in their home of choice, with their friends and family, without needing to change homes.
+This is very reassuring to both residents and their families; as their needs increase, they will hopefully be able to stay in their home of choice, with their friends and family, without needing to change homes.
 This reduces the need for additional life-changing adjustments or stress on our already fragile residents.
+The ultimate goal is to remain in our home through out progressive care levels until end of life; however, some exceptions may occur.

 How much subsidy will my mom/dad receive towards their care?